tomhall82/bodybuilding/README.md

 - Love running project for nav dropdown.
 - Love running project for pushing the footer down to the bottom of the page.
 - Love running project for social media links in footer.
+- Embedding code for video on history page taken from YouTube.

 ### Content
 - Home page.